millerscout/MMDHelpers.CSharp/ReadMe.md

 ## Projects and purpose

-- [Nuget] MMDHelpers.CSharp - simple helpers, you should avoid those if your application need to be high performance GC is not verified.
+- [Nuget] MMDHelpers.CSharp - simple helpers, you should avoid them if your application needs to be high performance.
 - [Nuget] MMDHelpers.CSharp.LDAP - simple abstraction to login on a LDAP service.
 - [Nuget] MMDHelpers.CSharp.LocalData - generates a localDB, uses dapper as micro-orm.
-- [Nuget] MMDHelpers.CSharp.Performance.Grpc - An example to use Grpc to measure Performance (not ideally, but just enough to get the evident ones)
+- [Nuget] MMDHelpers.CSharp.Performance.Grpc - An example to use Grpc to measure Performance (not ideal, but just enough to get the evident ones)
 - MMDHelpers.CSharp.Performance.GrpcClient - A client to control the server.
 - [Nuget] MMDHelpers.CSharp.PerformanceChecks - Just shows the GC Collection and workingSet being used.